 - The Advanced Locomotive Emissions Control System includes a stationary emissions treatment unit that is connected to diesel locomotives with flexible ducts and a hood designed to fit over and attach to the exhaust stacks.
 Diesel-related emissions are then captured and treated, rather than being released into the air.

 Union Pacific incorporated hybrid electric technology into locomotives, hoping to achieve emissions reductions and fuel-efficiency improvements similar to those of hybrid electric cars without hindering normal yard operations.
 The Green Goat locomotives use a conventional engine to charge a bank of batteries, which in turn power the train.
-While we still operate half of the 20 Green Goats acquired in 2005 to reduce emissions of oxides of nitrogen and particulate matter, the limitations of current battery technology and safety and performance issues prevented the Green Goats from achieving the anticipated and desired results.
+The limitations of current battery technology and safety and performance issues prevented the Green Goats from achieving the anticipated and desired results.
 Lessons learned help guide the development other new technologies.

 The “Oxicat” utilizes oxidation catalyst converter devices.
 As the diesel engine's exhaust flows through these converters, microscopic particles – known as "particulate matter" – generated by the diesel combustion process will be converted into water and carbon dioxide.